littleactuary/littleactuary.github.io/_posts/blog/2015-12-05-Web-application-framework-with-Shiny.md

 ## Some Shiny codes

 ### Choosing Browser
-You can either launch your Shiny app on the RStudio browser:
+You can launch your Shiny app on the RStudio browser:
 {% highlight r %}
 Shiny::runApp('./Shiny folder/')
 {% endhighlight %}
 (An alternative way: in RStudio, when you open `server.r` and `ui.r`, you can see the `Run App` button on the top right.
 You can launch your app by clicking on it)
-If you want to launch you app on your default web browser instead of the browser of RStudio:
+If you want to launch your app on your default web browser instead of RStudio browser:
 {% highlight r %}
 Shiny::runApp('./Shiny folder/', launch.browser = TRUE)
 {% endhighlight %}